RaiderIO/keystone.guru/readme.md

   * Permission management for who can view or edit routes attached to your team
 * User voting; increase visibility of your favorite routes
 * Favorite routes you liked best for easy reference later on
+* Tag routes for managing your stockpile of routes
+* Discover page where you can easily find routes created by other users by clicking around
 * Search function for looking up routes others have made
-  * Search by dungeon, affixes, attributes and/or favorite state
+  * Search by dungeon, affixes, target key level, ratings, author or whether enemy forces have been reached or not
-  * Full sorting by dungeon, affixes, author, views and ratings
-  * Multiple route listing display modes to suit your needs
 * An up-to-date overview of upcoming affixes and their time based on your region
 * When not registered, you are free to view any routes found in the search function, or when directly linked by others
-  * Sandbox mode available in which you can try out your route/the website with no strings attached
+  * Temporary routes available in which you can try out your route/the website with no strings attached
 * Log in through Google, Discord or Battle.net if you don't want to register
+* Mobile friendly!

 # Patreon features
+* No ads
 * Create animated lines on the map
-* Create private routes
+* Create unlisted private routes that can be shared with others by link
-* No ads

 # Not included in this repository
 * Map tiles of all dungeons